Official Kickball League Rules

 - Fielding team must have 4 outfielders when a female is kicking.

 - All Games have a time limit.
-If the pitcher, or defense, is continuously holding up the game by taking an unreasonable amount of time in-between pitches to the kicking team, the official will warn the the pitching team.
-If such play continues, the official can award kickers first base.
+If the pitcher, or defense, is continuously holding up the game by taking an unreasonable amount of time, the official can award kickers first base.

 - All players who are playing in the game will be included in the kicking lineup, except for injured players who have been withdrawn from the game.

 - There must be at least 4 female players in the kicking order.
-If there are fewer than the required number of female players in the kicking order, that point in the lineup shall be counted as an out.
+If there are fewer than 4, an automatic out shall be taken at the end of the lineup for each player below the required number.

 - Bunting is not allowed.
 Players must attempt a full kick as judged by the referee, or it will be called an illegal kick and automatic strike.